 Frederick Augustus Washington Bailey was born into slavery on the Eastern Shore of Maryland in February 1818.
 He had a difficult family life.
 He barely knew his mother, who lived on a different plantation and died when he was a young child.
 He never discovered the identity of his father.
 When he turned eight years old, his slaveowner hired him out to work as a body servant in Baltimore.

 At an early age, Frederick realized there was a connection between literacy and freedom.
 Not allowed to attend school, he taught himself to read and write in the streets of Baltimore.
 At twelve, he bought a book called The Columbian Orator.
 It was a collection of revolutionary speeches, debates, and writings on natural rights.

 When Frederick was fifteen, his slaveowner sent him back to the Eastern Shore to labor as a fieldhand.
 Frederick rebelled intensely.
 He educated other slaves, physically fought back against a "slave-breaker," and attempted to seize his freedom through a bold, but ultimately unsuccessful plan.

 Frustrated, his slaveowner returned him to Baltimore.
 This time, Frederick met a young free black woman named Anna Murray.
 Anna Murray used her money to buy him a train ticket, risking her own safety to help him escape.
 On September 3, 1838, he disguised himself as a sailor and boarded a northbound train dressed as a sailor.
 In less than 24 hours, Frederick arrived in New York City and declared himself free.
 He had successfully escaped from slavery.

 The Abolitionist Movement

 After escaping from slavery, Frederick married Anna.
-They decided that with the human traffickers in New York City was not a safe place for Frederick to remain as a fugitive, so they settled in New Bedford, Massachusetts, where they adopted the last name "Douglass."
-They started their family, which would eventually grow to include five children: Rosetta, Lewis, Frederick, Charles, and Annie.
+They decided that with the human traffickers in New York City was not a safe place for Frederick to remain as a fugitive, so they settled in New Bedford, Massachusetts.
+There, they adopted the last name "Douglass" and they started their family, which would eventually grow to include five children: Rosetta, Lewis, Frederick, Charles, and Annie.